-Medically Necessary ambulance services are a Covered Service when:

-You are transported by a state licensed vehicle that is designed, equipped, and used only to transport the sick and injured and staffed by Emergency Medical Technicians (EMT), paramedics, or other certified medical professionals.
-This includes ground, water, fixed wing, and rotary wing air transportation.
+Medically Necessary ambulance services are a Covered Service as described in this section when you are transported by a state licensed vehicle that is designed, equipped, and used only to transport the sick and injured and staffed by Emergency Medical Technicians (EMT), paramedics, or other certified medical professionals.
+Ambulance services include medical and mental health Medically Necessary non-Emergency ambulance transportation, including psychiatric transportation for safety issues.
+Ambulance Services do not include transportation by car, taxi, bus, gurney van, wheelchair van and any other type of transportation (other than a licensed ambulance), even if it is the only way to travel to a Provider

-And one or more of the following criteria are met:
+Ambulance services are a Covered Service when one or more of the following criteria are met:

-- For ground ambulance, you are taken: - From your home, scene of accident or medical Emergency to a Hospital; - Between Hospitals, including when the Claims Administrator requires you to move from an Out-of-Network Hospital to an In-Network Hospital; - Between a Hospital and Skilled Nursing Facility; or
+- For ground ambulance, you are taken: - From your home, scene of accident or medical Emergency to a Hospital; - Between Hospitals, including when the Claims Administrator requires you to move from an Out-of-Network Hospital to an In-Network Hospital;